theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added Radar Dish to Base and Damaged model and adjusted animations to have it function.
 5. Geometry is inaccurate, based of GDI Airfield
 	* Adjusted geometry to be more representative of the model
+#### Ion Cannon Control Center
+1. Animations don't play properly when firing the Ion Cannon
+	* Changed how the Animations work, changing Conditions and using Transition animations and increased PackTime to 8 seconds so the Satellite stays open throughout the entire Ion Cannon animation
 #### Scanner Pack
 1. After the scanner packs upgrade, Unit will not aproach the range to fire their weapon.
 In fact they will continue their running animation but will not move.
 	* Allowed scanner pack to upgrade weapon range